bathom14/GravebloomReference/content/003 Classes/Blood Hunter/Blood Hunter.md

 You also gain the following Vital Sacrifice ability:

 **Replenish Brand of Castigation.** When you have exhausted your use of a Brand of Castigation, you may make a Vital Sacrifice as part of its invocation to utilize it an additional time.

-### Level 6: Grim Psychometry

-Your familiarity with dark magic allows you to decipher the influence of similar effects.
-At 6th level, you can use alchemist's supplies to cast _[[identify]]_ as a ritual.
-When you do so, you also learn if the object is cursed.

-At 9th level, you also gain the following Vital Sacrifice option:

-**Tainted Lore.** You may make a Vital Sacrifice to cast _[[legend lore]]_ without expending a spell slot.
-When you do so, you use your alchemist's supplies as the material components, and your target is an object or creature you touch, or your current location.
-When you use Tainted Lore, the target can have an evil, violent, or cursed history instead of legendary importance.

 ### Level 10: Dark Augmentation